Practice rope ascending on a top rope

 Girth hitch a 60 cm sling to your pack when you’re on a multi pitch.

 Keep a spare carabiner on the sling.
+(Here I have a locker; non-locker is probably gonna be fine too.)

-When you reach the belay, clip the pack to the anchor, and then take the pack off.
+When you reach the belay, clip the pack to the anchor, and THEN take the pack off.
 Doing this makes it pretty much impossible to drop your pack.

 Is gate loading an HMS carabiner bad?